-This guidance is presumably because the current “spiritual caretakers” of the site share some cultural traits with the creators of the petroglyphs, in particular a mythological worldview that they can use to explain the meaning of the images.
+This guidance is presumably because the site’s current “spiritual caretakers” share some cultural traits with the creators of the petroglyphs, in particular, a mythological worldview that they can use to explain the meaning of the images.
 The ongoing mystery about the exact meaning of the petroglyphs shows how tenuous that cultural connection really is.

-For almost thirty years after the discovery of the site it received only the minimum of attention from authorities.
-At first it was completely open and one could walk over the rock face.
-Eventually concerns about the deterioration of the site – and a few examples of graffiti left by unthinking visitors – motivated officials to erect a series of fences, increasingly serious, to keep people away from the sloping rock face while still permitting it to be viewed.
-In the mid-1960’s Joan Vastokas (then of U of T) and Romas Vastokas of Trent U in nearby Peterborough began their study of the site with their students.
+For almost thirty years after the site’s discovery, it received only a minimum of attention from authorities.
+At first, it was completely open, and one could walk over the rock face.
+Eventually, concerns about the deterioration of the site – and a few examples of graffiti left by unthinking visitors – motivated officials to erect a series of increasingly serious fences to keep people away from the sloping rock face while still permitting it to be viewed.
+In the mid-1960s, Joan Vastokas (then of U of T) and Romas Vastokas of Trent U in nearby Peterborough began their study of the site with their students.
 Among other things, they used a charcoal-coloured crayon to enhance some of the petroglyphs so that they could be better seen.
-Their findings were eventually written up in Sacred Art of the Algonkians which was published in 1973.
-Forty years later it remains the definitive study of the site.
-It is also a difficult book to get a hold of – sellers at Amazon have used copies available for $175.
-U.S.!
-The Toronto Public Library system does not have a single copy and I have yet to read it.
+Their findings were eventually written up in Sacred Art of the Algonkians, which was published in 1973.
+Almost a half-century later, it remains the definitive study of the site.
+It is also a difficult book to get a hold of – in December 2020, an Amazon seller had a used copy available for CDN $556.86 + $5. for shipping!
+The Toronto Public Library system does not have a single copy.

 1. The Learning Centre

 The Visitors’ Centre, also called The Learning Centre, opened to the public in 2002 and is where the visit to the site begins.
-While the building has a small gift shop with various souvenirs and a movie theater with seats for perhaps 80 visitors, the main attraction is a colourful multi-panelled poster display.
+While the building has a small gift shop with various souvenirs and a movie theatre with seats for perhaps 80 visitors, the main attraction is a colourful multi-panelled poster display.
 We spent some time reading our way through the various snippets of text.
-I had expected an introduction to the petroglyphs and their meaning to be the main focus but it soon became clear that there was something else being presented here.
+I had expected an introduction to the petroglyphs and their meaning to be the main focus, but it soon became clear that something else was being presented here.

 The wall in the photo above, nicely decorated with Norval Morrisseau-esque spirit lines emanating from the sun symbol, sums it up.
-“A culture is a living thing”.
-What the folks responsible for the exhibit have done is use this space to present an updated version of indigenous spirituality, an adaptation felt to be more relevant to the late 1900’s than the paleolithic original.
+“A culture is a living thing.”
+The folks responsible for the exhibit have used this space to present an updated version of indigenous spirituality, an adaptation felt to be more relevant to the late 1900s than the original paleolithic foraging culture.
 Pretty much absent is any reference to the animistic beliefs that ruled the lives of the actual people who created the petroglyphs.

 Indigenous peoples are caretakers of Mother Earth and realize and respect her gifts of water, air and fire.
 First Nations peoples’ have a special relationship with the earth and all living things in it.
 This relationship is based on a profound spiritual connection to Mother Earth that guided indigenous peoples to practice reverence, humility and reciprocity. (see here for source)